SkyrilHD/FUJITSU-ESPRIMO-Q956-Hackintosh/README.md

 ## Download and Install

 Go to the [Releases](https://github.com/SkyrilHD/FUJITSU-ESPRIMO-Q956-Hackintosh/releases/) page of this repo and download the latest release according to the macOS you want to install.
 Then, copy the EFI folder to your EFI partition...
 That's it.

+Some UEFI firmwares fail to detect the standard fallback bootloader (`EFI/BOOT/BOOTx64.efi`) when installed on an internal drive.
+As a result, you cannot boot OpenCore directly from the internal disk without manually adding a boot entry.
+On external drives, the firmware does recognize `BOOTx64.efi`, so OpenCore boots normally.
+The workaround is to manually create a UEFI boot entry within OpenCore’s built-in shell.

+1. Boot from the **external OpenCore USB**.

+2. Once in the OpenCore picker, press the spacebar to show extra tools and launch `OpenShell.efi`.

+3. In OpenShell, list all partitions with: `map -b`.

+4. Find the **internal disk’s EFI partition** with `ls fsX:\` (replace X with the partition number, e.g. fs0:\, fs1:\, etc.).

+5. Look for the `EFI` folder that contains `EFI\OC\OpenCore.efi`.

+6. Add a UEFI boot entry pointing to OpenCore: `bcfg boot add 3 fsX:\EFI\OC\OpenCore.efi "OpenCore"` (replace X with the correct partition number).

+7. Type `exit` to leave OpenShell.
+This returns you to the OpenCore menu.

+8. Shut down, unplug the USB, and reboot.
+Your system should now boot OpenCore from the internal drive.

 ## Stuck on `[EB|#LOG:EXITBS:START]`